reverbnation/redis_master_slave/README.markdown

 ## Redis Master Slave

-Redis master-slave client for Ruby.
+Redis master-slave client for Ruby, currently only implemented for failover.

-Writes are directed to a master Redis server, while reads are distributed round-robin across any number of slaves.

 ## Usage